josepablocam/hacsing/README.md

 ####Running Programs
 Each HACS program is meant to be minimal in nature and emphasize the specific error it fixes.
-Each HACS error/fix consists of two files, one suffixed with "_Error" and the other suffixed with "_Fix".
+Each HACS error/fix consists of two files, one named "Error" and the other named with "Fix", with each issue stored in a separate directory.
 Each file has an initial comment detailing how to reproduce the issue (often issues arise not just at runtime but at HACS compile time).

+All programs have been tested on CIMS energon1 using HACS 1.1.16

 ####Contact
 If you have any suggestions/fixes to the fixes/concerns, feel free to contact me at jose.cambronero@cs.nyu.edu

+#####TODO
+I'm currently working on adding
+* "failed" matching with unreduced arguments
+* missing a case in a scheme definition
+* redefining a syntactic token